I7-Examples/i7-examples.github.io/community.md

 _The source code can be reconstituted from the web pages.
 Once this is done, it can be compiled using I7 build 6G60 augmented with I6 version 6.34._

-_Unfortunately, I can't provide access to the reconstituted source code because the published web pages have been released for personal, educational use only._
+_Unfortunately, I can't provide access to the reconstituted source code or any derivatives thereof because the published web pages have been released for personal, educational use only._

 # 5Z71